What CAMERA DO YOU recommend?

 I don't make a lot from ads—or rather, it's not enough income to live off of.
 One of my most popular tutorial videos makes approximately $45/month in YouTube ad revenue.
 But most of my YouTube-related income isn't from advertising.
 It's from affiliate links.
 For the filmmaking gear I'm already using and talking about—if I link to those products on B&H or Amazon (whom I already order from), those websites give me a percentage (under 6%) of sales leading from those clicks.
 That affiliate link revenue amounts to over half the income generated from my YouTube videos.

-WHAT ADVISE DO YOU HAVE FOR MAKING A DOCUMENTARY?
+WHAT ADVICE DO YOU HAVE FOR MAKING A DOCUMENTARY?

 I collaborated with CreativeLive to produce a 5-hour, 16-lesson class on the subject, but I also share lots of free tutorials and behind-the-scenes videos on my YouTube channel.
 You can even watch my entire documentary Sriracha with director's commentary, and read this article I wrote for Videomaker about making Sriracha.